Pakbeng

 Pakbeng (Lao: ປາກແບ່ງ, /lo/) is a small village in Laos, on the Mekong River, about halfway between the Thai border at Huay Xai and Luang Prabang, Laos.
 Pakbeng is connected by a sealed road with Oudomxay province along the Nam Beng River.

 Geography

 Pakbeng had its main road paved in 2005 and also just completed a hydroelectric station downriver thanks to a World Bank loan.
 Before then, the town was dependent on electrical generators for electricity.

 There is a small wat to be found in the hills not far from the village.
 It is an example of a Buddhist temple from the former Lan Na Kingdom.
 Many of the old temples had been destroyed during wars with the Thai Kingdom 300 years before.

 History

 During the Laotian Civil War, Pakbeng was the southern terminus of the freshly constructed Route 46 from Yunnan Province, People's Republic of China.

-Later, in 1977, after weeks of continuous monsoon flooding and rain storms, the town was flooded and engulfed with virus- and debris-filled river water flooding off the mountains.
-As part of the rescue aid sent to help the town and rescue the remaining local residents, a young manager name Son Luk Wat scoured the town and found a young child among the rubble.
-This child being Gerget 'Friv' Lerch.